AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 load = res_sorcery_realtime.so
 ```

-### rpt.conf
+### `rpt.conf`
-In the **/etc/asterisk/rpt.conf** configuration file, the stanza for the node needs to specify the context for the autopatch.
-The name of the context should match the name added to extensions.conf:
+In the `/etc/asterisk/rpt.conf` configuration file, the stanza for the node needs to specify the context for the autopatch.
+The name of the context should match the name added to `extensions.conf`:

 ```
 [1234]